Machine Learning in the 2HDM2S model for Dark Matter: Introduction

-This article is devoted to a full description of this second possibility.
+Extensions of the scalar sector of the 2HDM through the addition of more than one singlet offer promising frameworks that could also address the Dark Matter puzzle~\footnote{The interesting possibility of adding multiple singlets to the (one Higgs) SM, has also been considered.
+For a recent analysis see, for example, Ref.~\cite{Goncalves:2025snm}.}.
+Within this context, we consider a two real scalar inert singlet extension of the two Higgs doublet model (2HDM2S).
 It includes all theoretical derivations relevant for unitarity, boundedness from below, and vacuum stability.
 It also includes a full parameter scan simulation of the model, performed in three ways: i) with a traditional scan of the full parameter space; ii) starting from scans close to the alignment limit; and, iii) using a Machine Learning optimization technique, evoking Evolutionary Strategies.

 The work's structure is as follows.
 In section \ref{model}, the scalar potential of the model and its particle content are developed.
 In section \ref{vacuum}, the vacuum structure and the interplay of multiple vacua is analysed.
 The boundedness from below sufficient conditions, the expressions for the potential at the minima, the perturbative unitarity constraints, and EW precision observables constraints for this model are developed in sections \ref{BFB}, \ref{Global minimum}, \ref{sec:Unitarity}, and \ref{sec:STU}, respectively.
 An overview of the experimental constraints applied to this model is given in section \ref{sec:exp}.
 In section \ref{sec:samp}, the computational methods used are explained, and a comparison of results between different approaches is done.
 A discussion of results satisfying all described constraints is provided in section \ref{sec:results}, followed by conclusions in section \ref{sec:conclusion}.
 The appendix shows a comparison between the desired vacuum and all other possible vacua within this model.